N.Y. man accused of threatening to kill U.S. Rep. Ilhan Omar

 Patrick W. Carlineo, Jr., 55, of Addison, New York, was charged with threatening to assault and murder a United States official for a phoned-in threat he allegedly made last month.
 The charge carries a maximum penalty of 10 years in prison and a $250,000 fine.

-On March 21, at about 12:20 p.m., Carlineo allegedly told a staff member for the Democratic freshman lawmaker: “Do you work for the Muslim Brotherhood?
+On March 21, at about 12:20 p.m., Carlineo allegedly identified himself in a call to a staff member for the Democratic freshman lawmaker and said: “Do you work for the Muslim Brotherhood?
 Why are you working for her, she's a (expletive) terrorist.
-I’ll put a bullet in her (expletive) skull,” and identified himself during the call, federal prosecutors said.
+I’ll put a bullet in her (expletive) skull,” according to federal prosecutors.

 Omar is one of the first two Muslim women elected to Congress.